 - genetic disorders such as Down syndrome

-- prior treatment for cancer with chemotherapy or radiation
+- previous treatment for cancer with chemotherapy

 - exposure to high levels of radiation

-- chemical exposures, such as to benzene
+- exposure to chemicals such as benzene

-What Are the Symptoms of Leukemia?
+What Are the

 The symptoms of leukemia include:

-- excessive sweating, especially at night
+- excessive sweating, especially at night (called

 - unintentional weight loss